 We have held extensive discussions with a number of pharmaceutical companies concerning a potential strategic business collaboration for AFREZZA.
 To date we have not reached an agreement with any of these companies on a collaboration.
 We cannot predict when, if ever, we could conclude an agreement with a partner.
 There can be no assurance that any such collaboration will be available to us on a timely basis or on acceptable terms.
-If we are not able to enter into a collaboration on terms that are favorable to us, we may be unable to undertake and fund product development, clinical trials, manufacturing and marketing activities at our own expense.
-Accordingly, we may have to substantially reduce our development efforts, which would delay or otherwise impede the commercialization of AFREZZA.
+If we are not able to enter into a collaboration on terms that are favorable to us, we may be unable to undertake and fund product development, clinical trials, manufacturing and/or marketing activities at our own expense, which would delay or otherwise impede the commercialization of AFREZZA.